 Conducting an RCA involves data collection, staff interviews, and literature reviews which culminates in identifying the root cause of a problem and recommendations that will minimize or eliminate the risk of recurrence of the incident.

-Many organizations are utilizing technology platforms to ensure they are following a standardized processes when conducting an RCA.
-These technology tools ensure consistency in the RCA methodology used, track the progress of RCAs, alert relevant individuals about progress, manage action items associated with the analysis, and serve as a central repository for information and further learning to prevent the same or similar incidents from occurring again – getting organizations closer to zero harm.
+Many organizations are utilizing technology platforms such as an incident reporting system to ensure they are following a standardized processes when conducting an RCA.
+Incident reporting software ensure consistency in the RCA methodology used, track the progress of RCAs, alert relevant individuals about progress, manage action items associated with the analysis, and serve as a central repository for information and further learning to prevent the same or similar incidents from occurring again – getting organizations closer to zero harm.

 Steps organizations should take after Root Cause Analysis

-Learn more about how your health care organization can implement technology tools for effective Root Cause Analysis by downloading a whitepaper on Devloping an Effective Root Cause Analysis below:
+Learn more about how your health care organization can implement healthcare incident reporting software or effective Root Cause Analysis by downloading a whitepaper on Developing an Effective Root Cause Analysis below: